bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

 - **Verification of arbitrary programs using proposed opcode from MATT:**
-  Johan Torås Halseth [posted][halseth ccv] to Delving Bitcoin about [elftrace][], a proof of concept program that can use the `OP_CHECKCONTRACTVERIFY` opcode from the [MATT][] soft fork proposal to allow a party in a contract protocol to claim money if an arbitrary program executed successfully.
-It is similar in concept to BitVM (see [Newsletter #273][news273 bitvm]) but simpler in its Bitcoin implementation due to using an opcode specifically designed for program execution verification.
+  Johan Torås Halseth [posted][halseth ccv] to Delving Bitcoin about [elftrace][], a proof of concept program that can use the `OP_CHECKCONTRACTVERIFY` opcode from the [MATT][topic matt] soft fork proposal to allow a party in a contract protocol to [claim money][topic acc] if an arbitrary program executed successfully.
+It is similar in concept to [BitVM][topic acc] but simpler in its Bitcoin implementation due to using an opcode specifically designed for program execution verification.
 Elftrace works with programs compiled for the RISC-V architecture using Linux's [ELF][] format; almost any